Scandinavia and the World comic shows characters each representing France, Germany, Australia, Italy, and Russia.

 Taxes

 Taxes are a necessary evil in any large civilization.
 Public services must be financed somehow and everyone uses some of them.
-And hey, for us Americans, someone has to pay for all these illegal and unprovoked wars we wage, right?
+And hey, for us Americans, someone has to pay for all these illegal and unprovoked wars we wage, right? 🙄

-In game design, negative consequences are given to players that do not play in the desired manner.
+In game design, negative consequences are given to players that don’t play in the desired manner.
 A hundred chickens run out and attack you if you hit any single chicken too many times in Zelda for example.
 When your character dies in Final Fantasy XI, it loses a large chunk of experience points.
 When you try to take a shortcut through the poison marshes in Dragon Warrior, it deals damage to your characters.
 The list goes on and on.

-As much as I hate the rich getting richer, the Estate Tax that might be starting soon (it will tax large inheritances by between 35% – 50% I believe) would create a game state where the government will have a vested financial interest in rich people dying.
+As much as I hate the rich getting richer, the estate tax that might be starting soon (it will tax large inheritances by between 35% – 50% I believe) would create a game state where the government will have a vested financial interest in rich people dying. 🤣

 Healthcare